aahawkes/powerMonitorSystem/README.md

 ##### For monitoring both shorter and longer stimulations

 For both scripts, there are be 3 types of outputs generated in the console window.
 These outputs will inform the user on amplitude input, expected power output averages for the characterized ultrasound pulse sequence, and averages of the power actually delivered to the ultrasound transducer.
-1. Input voltage: the script will tell the user what amplitude should be input to the waveform generator in order to obtain the desired output pressure for the transducer being used.
+1. **Input voltage:** the script will tell the user what amplitude should be input to the waveform generator in order to obtain the desired output pressure for the transducer being used.
 This value is computed from the user-input for desired PNP.
-To compute the target peak negative pressure and to obtain the correct equation for input voltage for this system, follow the steps listed in Section 3.
+To obtain the correct equation for input voltage for this system, follow the steps listed in Section 3.
-2. Expected forward and reverse root-mean-square (RMS) voltage: the way that this system reports power delivered to the transducer is through a computed average.
+2. **Expected forward and reverse root-mean-square (RMS) voltage:** the way that this system reports power delivered to the transducer is through a computed average.
 These are the target values for power delivery, and are computed using two equations obtained in the calibration steps (Section 3).
 The system reports the power delivered in two values - forward and reverse voltages.
 These values are correspond to the two channels on the coupler that are connected to the PicoScope.
 The forward coupled channel reads the signal sent to the transducer, the reverse coupled channels reads the signal reflected by the transducer.
-3. Foward and reverse RMS voltage: these are the power delivery averages for the signal that is actually delivered to the transducer.
+3. **Foward and reverse RMS voltage:** these are the power delivery averages for the signal that is actually delivered to the transducer.
 The system reads the signal from the coupler (the forward and reverse channels) and computes and reports the RMS voltage.
 For shorter pulses, the RMS voltage is computed from the entire burst.
 These two output voltage averages will be reported for every trigger received by the script.
 For longer pulses, the RMS voltage is computed from every 1 second of data acquired.
 These two output voltage averages will be reported every second.
 As described above, power monitoring for longer pulses has been set to run twice, as set in line 77.

 Once each script is exited, an Excel file is saved containing the expected forward and reverse RMS voltages, expected peak voltage, computed forward and reverse RMS voltages, computed peak voltages, and the corresponding timestamps.
 There should be as many forward and reverse RMS voltages and peak voltages as there are events/triggers when using **shortPowerMonitor.py**.
 There should be (40 * # of runs) of forward and reverse RMS voltages and peak voltages when using **longPowerMonitor.py**.